UltiRequiem/eloquent-javascript/readme.md

 # Eloquent JavaScript

+All the code here uses Deno, instead of Node.js.

 My internet just gone and I just found I had Eloquent JavaScript downloaded sooo

 I will update the test to use std/testing.ts as soon my internet is back.